shakeyourbunny/RWMS/README.md

 > rwms_sort.sh

-There should be no interactions (except writing ModsConfig.xml if you have unknown mods).
+There should be no interactions if not desired (except writing ModsConfig.xml if you have unknown mods).

 If some mods are unknown, the script will generate a *rws_unknown_mods_YYYYmmdd-HHMM.json.txt* file, where all unknown mods are listed.
 Please submit this file in the forum thread or in the sister project, RWMSDB on https://github.com/shakeyourbunny/RWMSDB/issues

+## Upgrading
+It is recommended that you do a clean installation, but you can copy over your rwms_config.ini in the new directory, but do not forget to check this documentation for new (or changed) settings.

 ## Installation
 ### Python 3.6+